texfaq/texfaq.github.io/FAQ-emptynum.md

-numbered anyway, you are probably encountering one of the style decisions built into the standard LaTeX classes: that certain special pages should always appear with `\pagestyle{plain}`, with a page number at the centre of the page foot.
+numbered anyway, you are probably encountering one of the style decisions built into the standard LaTeX classes: that certain special pages should always appear with `\pagestyle{plain}`, with a page number at the center of the page foot.
 The special pages in question are those (in [`article`](http://ctan.org/pkg/article) class) containing a `\maketitle`, or (in [`book`](http://ctan.org/pkg/book) and [`report`](http://ctan.org/pkg/report) classes) `\chapter` or `\part` commands.